Street Date 7/28/20; RLJ;

 Whether Warner’s delays impact Disney’s planned July 24 theatrical launch of Mulan remains to be seen.
 ViacomCBS’s CEO Bob Bakish, on the companys recent fiscal call, said he hoped the theatrical business would be back to a new normal in time for the August release of The SpongeBob Movie: Sponge on the Run.

 When sales decline 100%, it can’t get much worse for a business.
 But that’s the reality facing movie exhibitors.
 Through May 21 of the second quarter, the box office is trending down 100% year-over-year as the industry remains shut down due to the coronavirus.

-Wedbush Securities media analyst Michael Pachter expects “very minimal” box office revenue in the current quarter, with most domestic theatres likely remaining closed through June 30.
+Wedbush Securities media analyst Michael Pachter expects “very minimal” box office revenue in the current quarter, with most domestic theaters likely remaining closed through June 30.

-The first quarter domestic box office ended down 25.4% $1.79 billion as most theaters didn’t shutter until March.
-The North American box office in 2020 is trending down 58.1% compared to 2019.
+The first-quarter domestic box office ended down 25.4% $1.79 billion as most theaters didn’t shutter until March.
+The North American box office in 2020 is trending down 58.1% compared with 2019.

 “We do not expect attendance levels to begin to normalize until the end of the year at the earliest,” Pachter wrote in a May 26 note.

 The analyst says theaters and studios have some incentive to release new content before a return to normalcy, as a theater would be able to show a single film on all of its screens thereby allowing for social distancing while still providing the studio with the opportunity to drive box office revenue.